TBA Law Blog

 News Type: TBA CLE

-Register now for the TBA Litigation Law Ethics Forum set for March 30 from 9 a.m. until noon CDT.
+The TBA Litigation Law Ethics Forum is just around the corner.
+Make plans now to join colleagues on March 30 from 9 a.m. until noon CDT.
 The program will feature commentary and analysis of litigation and other concerns about vaccines and COVID-related issues in the workplace, a discussion on access to justice issues exacerbated by the pandemic and an examination of the tricky ethical issues that arise when mixing jurors, jury selection and social media.
 Members of the Litigation Section can purchase the program at a discounted price.
 Not a section member?
 Join today!

 News Type: Legal News